humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

   2. There are 8 extra bits.
 In this case, right-pad with zeros out to 12 bits.
   3. There are 16 extra bits.
 In this case, right-pad with zeros out to 18 bits.

 Note that for the second and third conditions, the right padding only fills out to the closest number of bits that are evenly divisible by six.
 Each 6-bit segment is converted into a character and then two or one equals signed are appended to the end, respectively.
 Each equals sign indicates that two extra bits of padding were added.
-These characters don&#8217;t literally represent anything in the original ASCII string; they are simply indicators that padding was necessary so that the decoder knows how to deal with the base64 encoded string.
+These characters don't literally represent anything in the original ASCII string; they are simply indicators that padding was necessary so that the decoder knows how to deal with the base64 encoded string.

 For example, consider the word hatch.
 The letter &#8220;h&#8221; is represented by 104 or 01101000 in binary, &#8220;a&#8221; is 97 or 01100001, &#8220;t&#8221; is 116 or 01110100, &#8220;c&#8221; is 99 or 01100011, and &#8220;h&#8221; is 104 or 01101000.
 The resulting binary representation is: